-NARMS – It was noted that several workgroups are in the early launch stages.
+The National Antimicrobial Resistance Monitoring System, (NARMS)– It was noted that several workgroups are in the early launch stages.
 We discussed the need to ensure we are collaborating with the workgroups for environmental and related samples.
 This also integrates with our discussion on One Health.

 Breakout #1 (Strategic objectives, Cross-workgroup collaboration, Data Flow Diagram)